-Obstetric Anesthesia Fellowship Program
+Obstetric Anesthesia Clinical Fellowship Program

 British Columbia Women’s Hospital

-Our fellowship program has a long (>25 years) history of excellence.
+Our fellowship program has a long (>30 years) history of excellence.
 We accept up to 3 fellows each year.
 Fellows will have ample opportunity to hone their clinical skills during their year as well as learn the many challenges of clinical research.
 Upon completion of fellowship training, the individual will be well prepared to assume the mantle of a consultant obstetric anesthesiologist.

-Completion of at least 5 years of residency in anesthesia and possession of the FRCPC (or equivalent) are required (Post fellowship SpR, or equivalent).
+Completion of at least 5 years of residency in anesthesia, and possession of the FRCPC (or equivalent) are required (Post fellowship SpR, or equivalent).
 The successful applicant must also have adequate anesthesia skills to work independently to the level that is expected of Canadian Fellows.

 The ideal applicant will have a demonstrated interest in obstetric anesthesia.
 In accordance with Canadian immigration requirements, priority will be given to Canadian citizens and permanent residents of Canada.
 The BC Women’s Hospital hires on the basis of merit and is committed to employment equity.

-During their year the fellow will manage both routine and high risk labours and deliveries and elective and emergency caesarean deliveries.
-Fellows will initially be closely supervised by a consultant/staff anesthesiologist with the intent of taking on the full responsibilities of a consultant anesthesiologist.As well they will consult in our high risk obstetrical clinic which also involves devising care plans for very complex parturients.
+During their fellowship, fellows will manage both routine and high-risk labors and vaginal deliveries, as well as elective and emergency instrumental/operative deliveries.
+Fellows will initially be closely supervised by a consultant/staff anesthesiologist with the intent of taking on the full responsibilities of a consultant anesthesiologist.
+In addition, fellows will develop confidence and competence in devising care plans for parturients with complex medical problems.

 - Acute pain service

-The fellowship training duration is a minimum of 12 months and commences July 1 or August 1 of each year.
+- The fellowship training duration is a minimum of 12 months and commences on July 1 or August 1 of each year.

 - There is some flexibility in the fellowship start date, but we do not typically offer a training duration of fewer than 12 months.